Writing a great bio can be one of the most challenging parts of developing a solid online presence.

 What are your goals?
 What do you hope to achieve?
 What kind of impact are you trying to create in the world?
 Letting people know what your goals are will make it easier for people to see where you're going and where you align.

 What have you done that shows impact resulting from your passions?
 What kind of work have you produced?
 These types of supporting details will reinforce the fact that you've created impact before and will be able to again.

-Add something unique about what who you are outside of "your real job."
+Add something unique about who you are outside of "your real job."
 What do you like to do when you're not working?
-What's something that you could connect on with anyone, even if they don't work in your industry?
+What's something that you could connect about with anyone, even if they don't work in your industry?

 Goal: make it authentic.

 Use your natural voice.
 The most effective bios are ones that the reader can connect with.
 Make your page viewers feel like they're meeting you in person while reading your bio by using the same kind of language you'd use while speaking to a person in conversation.

 We recommend writing your bio in first-person (i.e. 'I'm fascinated by human behavior' instead of 'Melissa is fascinated by human behavior')